Timtam/hitster/README.md

 Please note that you'll need to specify a certain set of environment variables when running the application locally in order for it to start.
 You can find <a href="#environment-variables">the list of environment variables</a> below.

+### ATTENTION

+When launching the server, Hitster will always download all missing hits.
+That means that especially when starting it for the first time, downloading all hits will take quite a while.
+You can monitor the progress by skimming through the process output.
+The server will not be running while the download is in progress.
+It is planned to further parallelize the process to have the server running while downloading in the background.

 ### Environment Variables

 The project can be configured through environment variables.
 Environment variables can be populated in different ways, depending on how you are running it.